Join me!

 Good for skin and good for soapmaking, sunflower oil is a match made in heaven for skincare enthusiasts.
 Since making a ton of soap can get pricey, I love incorporating sunflower oil into the recipe as it’s an economical option.
 Every little bit helps when batching!

 Because it’s so soft, you don’t want to include too much sunflower oil in your recipe.
 Otherwise, the soap won’t hold its shape or fully solidify.
-Too much of the ingredient means the soap will be slow to saponify, essentially the act of the oils and fats turning into soap.
+Too much of the ingredients means the soap will be slow to saponify, essentially the act of the oils and fats turning into soap.

 Instead, use it as a supplementary oil that makes up approximately 5-15% of the recipe.
 In this sunflower oil soap, I use 142 grams of sunflower oil in addition to calendula-infused oil, coconut oil, cocoa butter, and rice bran oil.
-And to make it extra gorgeous of course, you can sprinkle some dried sunflowers on top.
+And to make it extra gorgeous of course, you can sprinkle some dried flowers on top.

 sunflower soap with turmeric and calendula